googlearchive/appengine-php-wordpress-starter-project/README.md

     $ APP_ENGINE_SDK_PATH/dev_appserver.py --php_executable_path=PHP_CGI_EXECUTABLE_PATH path_to_this_directory

-Now, with App Engine running locally, visit `http://localhost:8080/wp-admin/install.php` in your browser and run the setup process, changing the port number from 8080 if you need to.
+Now, with App Engine running locally, visit `http://localhost:8080/wp-admin/install.php` in your browser and run the setup process, changing the port number from 8080 if you aren't using the default.
 You should be able to log in, and confirm that your app is ready to deploy.

 ### Deploy!

 If all looks good, you can upload your application using the Launcher or by using this command:

     $ APP_ENGINE_SDK_PATH/appcfg.py update APPLICATION_DIRECTORY

+Just like you had to do with the local database, you'll need to set up the Cloud SQL instance.
+The SDK includes a tool for doing just that:

+    google_sql.py <PROJECT_ID>:wordpress

+This launches a browser window that authorizes the `google_sql.py` tool to connect to your Cloud SQL instance.
+After clicking **Accept**, you can return to the command prompt, which has entered into the SQL command tool and is now connected to your instance.
+Next to `sql>`, enter this command:

+    CREATE DATABASE IF NOT EXISTS wordpress_db;

+You should see that it inserted 1 row of data creating the database.
+You can now type `exit` -- we're done here.

-### Activate the plugins, configuring email, and hooking up WordPress to your Cloud Storage
+### Activating the plugins, configuring email, and hooking up WordPress to your Cloud Storage

 **The following steps should be performed on your hosted copy of WordPress on App Engine**